Irenezs/Notes/Untitled.md

 	- 2
 		- In Paper
 	- 3
 		- The Strong Nuclear force is repulsive from 0-0.5fm, and attractive from 0.5-3fm.
-As there is only a small number of nucleons in
+As there is only a small number of nucleons in a deuterium atom, the nucleons strongly attract each other to a distance of 0.5fm.
+	- 4
+		- Alpha decay does produce a new element, however is not possible as it requires releasing 2 protons, while tritium only has 1.
+Beta Minus Decay also produces a new element of one higher proton number, which is possible, creating $_2^3He$,